-When you create a buyer persona, you lay out everything relevant about them — job titles, income, age, location, demographic info, interests and hobbies, whether they own or rent their home, what kind of car they drive, and any of a hundred other potentially useful factors.
+When you create a buyer persona, you lay out everything relevant about them — job titles, income, age, location, demographic info, interests, and hobbies, whether they own or rent their home, what kind of car they drive, and any of a hundred other potentially useful factors.

-Included in that list is their internet habits.
+Included in that list are their internet habits.
 Do your customers use social media apps?
 Which ones?
 How much time do they spend on those networks?
 What time of day do they generally log on?
 Where do they get their news?
 What do they do for entertainment?
 Do they use a desktop, laptop, or mobile device?

 How to Build Buyer Personas